How To Mix Honey and Cinnamon for Brain Health

 The "Warm, Not Hot" Method

-1. Prepare the Water: Heat a cup of water until it is warm to the touch, but not boiling.
-If you are using a kettle, let it sit for a few minutes after it clicks off.
+1. Prepare the Water: Heat a cup of water until warm to the touch, but not boiling.
+Let it sit for a few minutes if using a kettle.

-2. Add the Cinnamon: Stir in 1/2 teaspoon of Ceylon cinnamon.
-Cinnamon does not dissolve perfectly in water; it will create a slightly silty texture, which is normal.
+2. Add the Cinnamon: Stir in 1/2 teaspoon Ceylon cinnamon.
+It will create a slightly silty texture, which is normal.

-3. Add the Honey: Once the water has cooled slightly, stir in 1 teaspoon of raw honey.
-Stir until fully incorporated.
+3. Add the Honey: Once the water has cooled slightly, stir in 1 teaspoon raw honey until incorporated.

-4. Optional Add-ins: A squeeze of fresh lemon can provide Vitamin C, while a pinch of black pepper may help with the absorption of other nutrients.
+4. Optional Add-ins: A squeeze of fresh lemon provides Vitamin C, while a pinch of black pepper may help with nutrient absorption.

 The Paste Method

-If you prefer not to drink it, you can create a simple paste to add to your morning routine.
+If you prefer not to drink it, you can create a simple paste:

-• Mix 1 teaspoon of raw honey with 1/2 teaspoon of cinnamon in a small bowl.
+• Mix 1 teaspoon raw honey with 1/2 teaspoon Ceylon cinnamon in a small bowl.

 • Stir until it reaches a smooth, dark consistency.

-• Spread this on a slice of whole-grain sourdough toast or stir it into a bowl of warm oatmeal.
+• Spread this on whole-grain sourdough toast or stir it into warm oatmeal.

 Why This Combination Works

-The fats and sugars in the honey can act as a carrier for the fat-soluble compounds in the cinnamon.
-Additionally, the sweetness of the honey balances the slight bitterness of the spice, making it a ritual you actually look forward to.
+The sugars in honey can act as a carrier for the compounds in cinnamon.
+Additionally, the sweetness balances the slight bitterness of the spice, creating a ritual you can enjoy daily.

 Bioavailability: Helping Your Brain Actually Use the Nutrients